NyCodeGHG/NyCodeGHG/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=nycodeghg)

-You can reach me using the social media links on [my website](https://marie.cologne).

-You can find some of my projects pinned below.
+You can find some of my projects and projects I've contributed to pinned below.